nbrady-techempower/TFB-Documentation/docs/Development/Testing-and-Debugging.md

 # Run a verification for test beego
 $ tfb --test beego --mode verify

+# Run a test in debug mode, which skips verification and leaves the server up for testing endpoints
+$ tfb --test beego --mode debug

 # Run the default benchmark for the beego test
 $ tfb --test beego